 Our results are subject to risk from interest rate fluctuations on borrowings under the 2022 Credit Agreement.
 Our borrowings bear interest at a variable rate; therefore, we are exposed to market risks relating to changes in interest rates.
 Interest rate changes generally affect the amount of our interest payments and, therefore, our future earnings and cash flows.
-As of March 31, 2024, we had \$661.5 million of outstanding variable rate loans under the 2022 Term Loan Facility.
-Based on our March 31, 2024 variable rate loan balances, an increase or decrease of 1% in the effective interest rate would cause an increase or decrease in interest cost of approximately \$6.6 million over the next 12 months.
+As of March 31, 2024 June 30, 2024, we had \$661.5 million \$659.8 million of outstanding variable rate loans under the 2022 Term Loan Facility.
+Based on our March 31, 2024 June 30, 2024 variable rate loan balances, an increase or decrease of 1% in the effective interest rate would cause an increase or decrease in interest cost of approximately \$6.6 million at \$6.6 million over the next 12 months.

-Interest Rate Cap
+Interest Rate Cap Caps

-On August 11, 2022, we entered into an interest rate cap transaction (the "interest rate cap") in connection with the 2022 Term Loan Facility, as more fully described in "Note 8 - Long-Term Debt" in the Notes to the Condensed Consolidated Financial Statements included in Part I, Item 1.
+On August 11, 2022 and on May 7, 2024, we entered into an interest rate cap transaction (the "interest rate cap") the Interest Rate Caps in connection with the 2022 Term Loan Facility, as more fully described in "Note 8 - Long-Term Debt" in the Notes to the Condensed Consolidated Financial Statements included in Part I, Item 1.
 Financial Statements of this Quarterly Report.
-We use the interest rate cap to add stability to interest expense and to manage our exposure to interest rate movements.
-The fair value of the interest rate cap is measured at the end of each reporting period using observable inputs other than quoted prices.
-The fair value of the interest rate cap recorded in other current assets at March 31, 2024 was \$1.7 million.
-A hypothetical 50 basis point increase in interest rates would result in an increase to the fair value of the interest rate cap of approximately \$0.2 million.
-A hypothetical 50 basis point decrease in interest rates would result in a decrease to the fair value of the interest rate cap of approximately \$0.2 million.
+We use the interest rate cap Interest Rate Caps to add stability to interest expense and to manage our exposure to interest rate movements.
+The fair value of the interest rate cap Interest Rate Caps is measured at the end of each reporting period using observable inputs other than quoted prices.
+The fair value of the interest rate cap Interest Rate Caps recorded in other current assets and other assets at March 31, 2024 June 30, 2024 was \$1.7 million, \$0.4 million and \$1.2 million, respectively.
+A hypothetical 50 basis point increase in interest rates would result in an increase to the fair value of the interest rate cap Interest Rate Caps of approximately \$0.2 million.
+A hypothetical 50 basis point decrease in interest rates would result in a decrease to the fair value of the interest rate cap Interest Rate Caps of approximately -\$0.2 million.